dwt/fluent/Readme.md

     import fluentpy as _; import sys, re; from xml.sax.saxutils import unescape;

 This doesn't really do anything to make it easier to read and write and is almost half the characters it took to achieve the wanted effect.
-Wouldn't it be nice if you could have some kind of object (lets call it `lib` for lack of a better word), where you could just access the whole python library via attribute access and let its machinery handle importing behind the scenes?
+Wouldn't it be nice if you could have some kind of object (lets call it `lib` for lack of a better word), where you could just access the whole Python library via attribute access and let its machinery handle importing behind the scenes?

 Like this: